adam840502/chrome-extension-webpack/README.md

 # Chrome Extension Webpack

-A simplest template for prototyping a chrome extension with webpack
+Some simple samples produced when learning to build chrome extensions with webpack